safirahdwi/PretestRecruitment/README.md

 How to run the code on your computer

 Assigment 1 :
+1. Clone the code using the terminal or download the .Zip file from the repository.
 1. Open a text editor or an Integrated Development Environment (IDE) like Visual Studio Code.
 2. Click on "File" in Visual Studio Code and open your project (Project name = "PretestRecruitment").
 3. If you haven't installed the requests library yet, you can do so in the terminal of Visual Studio Code.